Liège Airport: By car

 The airport is located next to the E42 (exit 3), close to an important highway junction.

 By bus

-An express bus (number 57) links the airport to Liege-Guillemins where connections can be made with local, national and high speed international trains (Thalys, ICE).
+An express bus (number 57) links the airport to Liege-Guillemins where connections can be made with local, national and high speed international trains (Eurostar, ICE).
 Bus number 53 goes to Liege city centre (Place Saint-Lambert) where connections are available with Liege-Saint-Lambert railway station and bus hub, and to Pont-de-Seraing railway station and bus hub.
 Buses 83 and 85 connect the airport with Liege's city centre (Place Saint-Lambert) where connections are available with Liege-Saint-Lambert railway station and bus hub, and Bierset-Awans railway station.